3rdWebCreator/jekyll-mundana-forestry/_posts/2021-10-13-not-a-developer.md

 image: "/assets/images/25257d39-b69a-42db-a2fe-21f41d5a5b1f.jpeg"

 ---
 Web3 still feels like a gated community.
-You need to show your computer science degree at the entrance, or you aren’t getting in.
+Show your computer science degree at the entrance, or you aren’t getting in.

 Eventually, tools will be built that throw open the gates.
 For now, you need to find a loose picket in the fence, and force your way through.